7calvin4/waevs-test/README.md

 This repository contains dev content of waevs test.

-**Note:** This is *not* an open-source project, more like a repository to track our commits.
-(This means that you can't steal our code, but don't worry!
-I'll leave some of the codes for you guys :D)
+**Note:** This is *not* an open-source project.
+Most of the scripts are excluded from commits and kept private.
+However, some are included under **Content** either to assist beginner developers or because the code is already publicly available.

 ## Content